-- The Mediator provides this Access Token to the OCF Cloud. - The OCF Cloud may also provide a new Access Token (that is different from the Access Token provided by the Mediator).
+- 1. The Mediator provides this Access Token to the OCF Cloud Services host. - 2.
+The OCF Cloud Service may also provide a new Access Token (that is different from the Access Token provided by the Mediator).
 The Mediator is now registered.
-The "uid" identifies the OCF Cloud User.
-This "uid" is the same for all Mediator instances that may be associated with the OCF Cloud User - This same user ID can be used to assign multiple Devices to the same OCF Cloud User
+The "uid" identifies the OCF Cloud Services User.
+This "uid" is the same for all Mediator instances that may be associated with the OCF Cloud Services User - 3.
+This same user ID can be used to assign multiple Devices to the same OCF Cloud Services User